 Marcaine with Epinephrine Dosage

-Generic name: BUPIVACAINE HYDROCHLORIDE ANHYDROUS 5mg in 1mL, epinephrine bitartrate 0.005mg in 1mL
+Generic name: BUPIVACAINE HYDROCHLORIDE 2.5mg in 1mL, EPINEPHRINE BITARTRATE .0091mg in 1mL

 Dosage form: injection, solution

 Medically reviewed by Drugs.com.
 Last updated on Nov 17, 2021.

 The dose of any local anesthetic administered varies with the anesthetic procedure, the area to be anesthetized, the vascularity of the tissues, the number of neuronal segments to be blocked, the depth of anesthesia and degree of muscle relaxation required, the duration of anesthesia desired, individual tolerance, and the physical condition of the patient.
 The smallest dose and concentration required to produce the desired result should be administered.
 Dosages of MARCAINE should be reduced for elderly and/or debilitated patients and patients with cardiac and/or liver disease.
 The rapid injection of a large volume of local anesthetic solution should be avoided and fractional (incremental) doses should be used when feasible.

 For specific techniques and procedures, refer to standard textbooks.